awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 There are many middleware which operate at the `mutate` stage.
-It is important that this new middleware come before [AwsSigningMiddleware](https://github.com/awslabs/smithy-kotlin/blob/main/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/middleware/AwsSigningMiddleware.kt#L26) because that middleware is dependent on the header values set in this new middleware.
+It is important that this new middleware come before [AwsSigningMiddleware](https://github.com/awslabs/smithy-kotlin/blob/main/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/middleware/AwsSigningMiddleware.kt#L26) because that middleware is dependent on the header values set in this new middleware (specifically `x-amz-trailer`).

-The SDK exposes an `order` integer parameter (defaulted to 0) which is used to model dependencies between middleware.
+The SDK exposes an `order` integer parameter which is used to model dependencies between middleware.
 The `order` of AwsSigningMiddleware has already been set to 126, which ensures it will be executed towards the end of the mutate middleware stack, after this flexible checksums middleware has run.